 - Will not be breathing normally (either making gasping noises or not breathing at all).

 Without immediate lifesaving treatment, a person will die.
-If you believe a person is experiencing cardiac arrest phone 999 immediately and start CPR.
+If you believe a person is experiencing cardiac arrest phone 999 (using speaker phone if possible) and immediately start CPR.

 In a medical emergency call an ambulance by dialling 999 or 112.

 Try to have the following information available when you call us:

 - The location where you are, including the area or postcode.